 Rights of persons whose personal data are stored by Wageningen University & Research (WUR)

-You have the right to ask WUR to see your personal data and/or to improve, add to or protect them as well as the right to object to this.
+You have the right to request WUR to inspect your personal data and/or to improve, modify, or transfer them as well as the right to object to the processing of personal data.

-As in the privacy statement, WUR has overviews for paid employees, students and external visitors that provide you with insight into WUR’s use of personal data, the nature of this personal data and to whom this data is supplied.
+As stated in the privacy statement, WUR has overviews for employees on the payroll, employees not on the payroll, students, and relations that provide you with insight into WUR’s use of personal data, the nature of this personal data and to whom this data is supplied.

 Forms concerning the rights of involved persons: